co-operating-systems/PhD/UseCases/ClientAuth.md

     - [Proof of App being used](#proof-of-app-being-used)

-## User Limitations on clients
+## User Limitations on Clients

-Most users will wish to limit newly downloaded apps to safe spaces in order to test them out.
-As they gain confidence in an app, users may later want to enlarge the space of resources those apps are allowed access locally or even extend their reach to the whole web.
+Most users will wish to limit newly downloaded apps to safe spaces to test them out.
+As they gain confidence in an app, users may later want to enlarge the space of resources those apps are allowed access to locally or even extend their reach to the whole web.

-These restrictions can be written out in the form of policies, which need only be known to the Wallet - a seperate trusted app that can sign for identified apps.
+These restrictions can be written out in the form of policies, which need only be known to the wallet - a separate trusted app that can sign for identified apps.
 On each request by an app to sign a given request the Wallet can consult its policies and decide whether to sign or not.

 The role here is very similar to that of the Guard on the server.
 It needs a rule to decide given a resource and a mode of access requested by a given agent, should it or not sign the request?